Our ultimate travel guide to Sossusvlei, Namibia

 Hidden Vlei, is a 4km round walk from the 2WD car park.
 For us, the walk in itself was the most rewarding part of our visit.
 Lone trees are scattered across the barren landscape, while the unearthly clay pan nestled amongst giant dunes is awe-inspiring.

 While the walk is signposted, it can be easy to get lost.
-So follow the footsteps and keep your bearings!
-And take extra water.
+Follow the footsteps and keep your bearings!
+And again, be sure to take extra water.

 If you’re keen to visit Deadvlei, you’ll need follow the paved road from Sesriem to the 2WD car park, then jump aboard the national parks shuttle for a 4km drive to the hike starting point.
 For Hidden Vlei, the hike commences from the 2WD car park.